-Ardanaz has worked as a conductor with a broad number of orchestras, among them: Saint Petersburg Symphony Orchestra and Saint Petersburg Chamber Philharmonic; Prague Philharmonia (PKF); North Czech Philharmonic and Morovian Philharmonic Orchestra (Czech Republic); Berlin Sinfonietta; Aspen Festval Orchesta; Bilbao Symphony Orchestra; National Orchestra of the Basque Country; Malaga Philharmonic Orchestra; Asturias Symphony Orchestra; Extremadura Philharmonic Orchestra, Murcia Symphony Orchestra; La Rioja Philharmonic; Chigiana Orchestra in Siena; London Sinfonietta; Proarte Orchestra in Vienna; Symphony Orchestra of the Spanish Radio and Television (ORTVE), among others.
+Ardanaz has worked as a conductor with a broad number of orchestras, among them: Symphony Orchestra of the Spanish Radio and Television (ORTVE); BBC National Orchestra Wales; Slovak Radio Symphony Orchestra; Saint Petersburg Symphony Orchestra and Saint Petersburg Chamber Philharmonic; Prague Philharmonia (PKF); North Czech Philharmonic and Morovian Philharmonic Orchestra (Czech Republic); Berlin Sinfonietta; Aspen Festval Orchesta; Bilbao Symphony Orchestra; National Orchestra of the Basque Country; Malaga Philharmonic Orchestra; Asturias Symphony Orchestra; Extremadura Philharmonic Orchestra, Murcia Symphony Orchestra; La Rioja Philharmonic; Chigiana Orchestra in Siena; London Sinfonietta; Proarte Orchestra in Vienna; Juilliard School Orchestra, among others.

-Upcoming engagements as a conductor include concerts with Saint Petersburg State Capella Symphony Orchestra; Prague Philharmonia; Leipzig Symphony Orchestra; Lithuanian State Philharmonic Orchestra and BBC National Orchestra (UK).
+Upcoming engagements as a conductor include concerts with Saint Petersburg State Capella Symphony Orchestra; Prague Philharmonia; Leipzig Symphony Orchestra; Lithuanian State Philharmonic Orchestra, Slovak Symphony Radio Orchestra and BBC National Orchestra Wales.

 He has performed in the following venues: Saint Petersburg Philharmonia with singers of the Mariinsky Theatre, Berlin Philharmonie, Carnegie Hall (New York), Wiener Konzerthaus and Musikverein (Vienna), Smetana Hall (Prague), Wigmore Hall (London), Palau de la Musica (Barcelona), National Auditorium (Madrid), Prado Museum, Guggemheim Museum, Aspen Festival, among others.
 He has worked at the Metropolitan Opera House, Opera di Roma and the Royal Opera House (London) as assistant conductor.
 Additionally, he has conducted more than 15 opera titles.